8 Family Cruise Ideas for Kids of Every Age

 • Costa Cruise Lines is Carnival’s European arm and is an interesting option for parents who want the convenience and amenities of a large cruise ship but a slightly different experience.
 While the company has one Caribbean cruise out of Miami, its itineraries span the globe and its customers largely come from across Europe.

-The media rep told me that this means that in the kids club your child’s new friends will represent a range of cultures and languages.
+This means that in the kids club your child’s new friends will represent a range of cultures and languages.
 While they have plenty of amenities and services to keep kids busy throughout the day, they are the only large-ship company that doesn’t partner with a major toy or entertainment company.
-Some parents might see as offering less added value for the price, but we understand that others might view it as an opportunity for a more low-key family experience.
+Some parents might see this as less added value for the price, but others might appreciate this more low-key family experience.